osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

-Fire Ants		- MIRV that releases multiple rolling, explosive napalm warheads Fire Worms		- Creates a series of slow-moving, explosive napalm diggers Fork Lightning	- Larger version of chain lightning which splits up into several arcs as it progresses Fungal Bloom	x Bomb that explodes and spreads dirt everywhere Gas Grenade     - Lands, bounces and releases a cloud of harmful gas.
+Fire Ants		- MIRV that releases multiple rolling, explosive napalm warheads Fire Worms		- Creates a series of slow-moving, explosive napalm diggers Fork Lightning	- Larger version of chain lightning which splits up into several arcs as it progresses Gas Grenade     - Lands, bounces and releases a cloud of harmful gas.
 Custom model by ShoCkwaVe Haymaker		- MIRV with Bouncing Betty warheads Hellstorm		- Firey/explosive rain